 At EPC we actively engage with people and their families to develop a therapeutic relationship.
 We journey with them, recognising the essence of the individual as they approach death and transform or aspire to a sense of acceptance, contentedness or sacredness.
-We provide a unified approach using the specialist skills and expertise of Nurses, Psychologists, Art Therapists, Social Workers, Massage Therapists, Pastoral Care Workers, Music Therapists, Physicians, Volunteers, to enhance and support the quality of life and improving the sense of well being for people with specialist palliative needs.
+We provide a unified approach using the specialist skills and expertise of Nurses, Psychologists, Occupational Therapists, Social Workers, Massage Therapists, Pastoral Care Workers, Music Therapists, Physicians, Volunteers, to enhance and support the quality of life and improving the sense of well being for people with specialist palliative needs.

 EPC considers home to be a person’s own home, a family members home, nursing home, hostel, supported home, caravan park, mobile home or boarding house.